tldraw/core/README.md

 | `toId`   | `string` | The id of the shape where the binding begins. |
 | `meta`   | `{}`     | Any additional data attached to the binding.  |

+### `TLSnapLine`

+A snapline is an array of points (formatted as `[x, y]`) that represent a "snapping" line.

 ### `TLShapeUtil`

 The `TLShapeUtil` is an abstract class that you can extend to create utilities for your custom shapes.
-See [Creating Shapes](#creating-shapes).
+See the [Creating Shapes](#creating-shapes) guide to learn more.

 ### `Utils`

 A general purpose utility class.
+See source for more.

-## Creating Shapes
+## Guide: Creating Shapes

 The `Renderer` component has no built-in shapes.
 It's up to you to define every shape that you want to see on the canvas.
 While these shapes are highly reusable between projects, you'll need to define them using the API described below.